jakoch/awesome-composer/README.md

 - [Studio](https://github.com/franzliedke/studio) - A workbench for developing Composer packages.
 Its an alternative to editing dependencies in the vendor folder or using [PathRepositories](https://getcomposer.org/doc/05-repositories.md#path) to load a local clone of your dependency into your project.
 - [OctoLinker Browser Extension](https://github.com/OctoLinker/OctoLinker) - Enables you to navigate Composer/NPM dependencies on Github.
 - [ComposerRequireChecker](https://github.com/maglnet/ComposerRequireChecker) - A CLI tool to analyze dependencies and verify that no unknown imported symbols are used in the sources of a package.
+- [Composer-Unused](https://github.com/composer-unused/composer-unused) - A CLI tool, which scans your code and shows unused Composer dependencies.
 - [Composer-Normalize](https://github.com/ergebnis/composer-normalize) - The plugin helps to keep your `composer.json` file(s) consistent by restructuring and sorting entries (normalizing).
 - [Composer-Service](https://github.com/pborreli/composer-service) - Enables you to run Composer as a service on a remote server.
 - [Composer PreferLowest Checker](https://github.com/dereuromark/composer-prefer-lowest) - Strictly compare the specified minimum versions of your composer.json with the ones actually used by the prefer-lowest composer update command option.